namanbnsl/namanbnsl/README.md

-## Hi there 👋
+## Hi 👋

-I am Naman and I like to code. 🖥️<br />
+I am Naman and I like to code. 🖥️ <br />

 🔭 I have interned at 2 startups.

 🔭 I’m currently working on **Agents**.

-🕸️ I have a youtube channel(62 videos, 91.1 watch hours, 7.5k views, 90 subs): https://www.youtube.com/@namanbnsl
+🕸️ My YouTube channel(62 videos, 91.1 watch hours, 7.5k views, 90 subs): https://www.youtube.com/@namanbnsl <br />
 🤗 Huggingface: https://huggingface.co/namanbnsl

 🕸️ I have tutored people on schoolhouse.world  about ML and DL for 4 sessions and 204 minutes.
 Worked with 12 learners from 7 countries.
 Worked with another tutor for 3 sessions.
 Got extremely good feedback from all learners with 9 helpfuls and 7 super helpfuls. (https://schoolhouse.world/transcript/d25a544f-b8b9-4505-8bf9-0382099afa94).
 Feedback included interactive, friendly and good explanations.